HIGHLIGHTS-Tennis-US Open day five | Sports-Games

 HIGHLIGHTS-Tennis-US Open day five

-United States 14th seed Tommy Paul overcame Spaniard 21st seed Alejandro Davidovich Fokina 6-1 6-0 3-6 6-3.
-Paul, the third-highest-ranked American behind Taylor Fritz and Frances Tiafoe, is having his best U.S. Open run, reaching the fourth round for the first time in his career.
+Twice U.S. Open finalist Caroline Wozniacki continued to extend her impressive comeback at Flushing Meadows as she rallied from a set down to reach the last 16 with a 4-6 6-3 6-1 victory over American Jennifer Brady.
+READ MORE

-READ MORE Swiatek routs Juvan to reach last 16 at U.S. Open

-Alcaraz and Medvedev move on at U.S. Open as Isner exits with a bang Medvedev
+Swiatek routs 'sister' Juvan to reach U.S. Open last 16 Alcaraz and Medvedev move on at U.S. Open as Isner exits with a bang

-survives 'Aussie' late night scare to advance at US Open 'Zombie' Jabeur refuses to let illness defeat her at US Open

-Alcaraz downs Harris to reach US Open third round Pegula crushes Tig to set up Svitolina showdown in New York

 Defending champion and top seed Iga Swiatek of Poland reached the fourth round after wrapping up an emphatic 6-0 6-1 victory over Slovenian Kaja Juvan in barely 49 minutes.
 1705 MUCHOVA SEES OFF AMERICAN TOWNSEND